ZackarySantana/Attach-Personal/README.md

 ### Fly

 Make sure to install [Fly.io](https://fly.io) (You don't need Docker to deploy this project!).
-You'll need to setup Fly by following their [docs](https://fly.io/docs/speedrun/), and then run `fly launch`.
-You should select yes to copy the existing fly.toml (configuration file) to this project, and give it any name you want!
+You'll need to setup Fly by following their [docs](https://fly.io/docs/speedrun/).

 ### Locally